Davey782/IT-Home-Lab/Windows/windows-service-management-print-spooler/README.md

 - PowerShell
 - Event Viewer (eventvwr.msc)
 ---
-## Scenario
-Print Spooler was set to manual startup instead of automatic, meaning it would not start on its own after a reboot — a common cause of recurring "printer not working" tickets.
-"The fix was to change the startup type back to Automatic and verify that Windows recorded the change."
----
 ## Steps
 ### GUI (Services)
 1. Opened Print Spooler Properties and confirmed the broken state: Startup type manual, service status Stopped.